 Select Books and Book Chapters:

-"Voice of the People: Using Oral History to Construct and Teach New Civil Rights Narratives" in Hasan Kwame Jeffries, ed., Understanding and Teaching the Civil Rights Movement.
-University of Wisconsin Press, forthcoming.
+"Everybody Say Freedom: Using Oral History to Construct and Teach New Civil Rights Narratives," in Hasan Kwame Jeffries, ed., Understanding and Teaching the Civil Rights Movement.
+University of Wisconsin Press, 2019.

 "Focusing Our Eyes on the Prize: How Community Studies Are Reframing and Rewriting the History of the Civil Rights Movement," in Emilye Crosby, ed., Civil Rights History from the Ground Up: Local Struggles, a National Movement.
 University of Georgia Press, 2011